oracle-livelabs/developer/java-management/multiple-managed-instances/multiple-managed-instances.md

     </copy>
     ```

-5. As we set the Gateway port to 4479.
-Open this port on the host firewall by configuring the firewall.
+5. Since we have set the Gateway port to 4479, configure the host firewall to open this port.

     ```
     <copy>